share

 The bus screeched to a halt, hurtling me out of my dreamy state.
 I looked out the window and saw a wide arc of golden sand and the gorgeous blue Mediterranean sea.
 I wondered where we were and my question was soon answered as I noticed a board near the traffic lights.
 It read: Peñíscola.
 I rubbed my sleepy eyes.
 “Penis-Cola?”, I queried out loud.
 My friends burst out laughing and corrected me: “It’s ‘Peh-niscola’!”.
+In the following days, we explored the area and discovered lots of things to see in Peniscola.

 Peñíscola (map) is a beach town near Valencia with a stunning medieval centre built atop a rocky peninsula, complete with a lighthouse, ancient fortress, pebblestone alleys and panoramic views of the Costa Azahar.
-I later discovered that the name Peñíscola stems from the Latin word for ‘peninsula’.
+I later discovered that the name Peniscola stems from the Latin word for ‘peninsula’.
 The peninsula was inhabited in ancient times by the Iberians, Phoenicians, Greeks, Carthaginians, Romans, Byzantines and later the Arabs, who ruled the area from the 8th to the 13th centuries AD.
 In the 13th-14th centuries, the Templar knights built the castle on the rocky headland.

-Today, the town is a popular seaside resort for both locals and tourists, with the palm-fringed beaches and the fortified town being the biggest attractions.
 I spent a few days lazing on the beach and exploring the walled town, and absolutely loved the gorgeous whitewashed buildings with their splashes of colour, and the beautiful vistas of the beaches and the sea.
-Check out my Peñíscola photos below.
+The cliff-top castle is the top thing to see in Peniscola – it’s a bit of a climb to the top but the panoramic views are absolutely worth the effort!
+Check out photos from my walk around Peñíscola below.

 There’s a great variety of cafés and restaurants to sit at, quaint shops to explore and decks from which to enjoy the panoramic views.
 We entered the castle (tickets can be purchased in the office around the corner from the castle’s entrance) and climbed up to the top where we were treated to amazing views of the town’s step-like rooftops and the coast.